What rate should I pay?

 Fishadelphia aims to give all types of Philadelphians access to delicious and healthy seafood.
 This practice comes from a long history of social and racial organizing grounded in the principles of (food) justice, (food) sovereignty, and mutual aid aimed to promote community and political well-being in various populations across the US and globe (see: Fannie Lou Hamer founds Freedom Farm Cooperative, Black Panther Party’s Free Breakfast Program (1969-1980), Indigenous food systems are at the heart of resilience).

 We believe that good food should not be limited to only certain members of society; therefore we offer two options for below-cost Shares: Community Rate (reduced cost) and Neighbor Share (free).
 We encourage Members who can pay more than Market Rate to pay at a rate the contributes with each Share.
 Through this tiered pricing model, we can offer our high quality seafood at accessible costs.
-(Note that money for supporting our youth programming comes from grants and other sources.)

 If you do not want your own Membership but would like to contribute to our food justice efforts, contribute directly here.